Deep dive of Route Sharding in OpenShift 4

 Content-Type: text/html

-This error is because of the router is serving routes defined with the routeSelector “type: public”.
+This error occurs because the router is only serving routes defined with the routeSelector “type: public”.

 If we apply the labels to the route of our app: